BinaryLeo/PICO_SERIALPLOT/README.md

 Unlike boards like Heltect esp32 that comes with an OLED display, raspberry pico needs to connect one or read data for further display in a terminal.
 Here i gonna show you two ways to read and display Rp Pico data.

-Data read from serial port (Temperature of a computer cabinet)
+Data read from the serial port (Temperature in a computer cabinet)

 Reading from Serial Port